 WordPress HTML.
 (Screenshot source: plugin website)

-Here’s another free WordPress plugin you can use …
+Here is another free plugin you can use …

-Raw HTML – WordPress Plugin.
+Raw HTML.
 (Screenshot source: plugin website)

 You can see what is causing the problem by switching over to the Text Tab …